lisatwyw/carnet/ethics.md

 ### Study details

-TBC
+...TBC

 ### Recruitment

 1. REACH BC:
     - consult the standard operating procedures of REACHBC on interacting with REACHBC volunteers; include them into ethics application
     - try out the volunteer's account to understand the interface and explore ways to overcome bottlenecks
     - set up researchers account; create a study flyer by filling out details
     - submit for approval

 2. Email invitations
     - invitation draft should be added to ethics; include ethics number on the invitations

 3. Printed posters
     - Consider putting UBC logo on the poster
     - Consider audience, norms at the posting sites; e.g.
       i.
 At clinic, email Dianne for advice early on ii.
 At ED
         - One will need to laminate posters if they need to be kept for more than 30 days
         - Best practice is to consult nurse educators at ED; e.g. Julie and Lara
     - Answer pending: could we place posters that are larger than letter size at ED?

 ## Submitting ethics